starfishos-org/starfishos/artificial_eval.md

 Hardware
 - Intel® Optane™ Persistent Memory (or you can use Qemu mode for simulation)
+- CPU Core >= 20

 Software
 - docker: we build the OS within a given docker
+- qemu-system-x86: use qemu mode to boot the OS
 - ipmitool: for interacting with the real machine (with kernel loaded)
+- expect: for interacting with the real machine
-- expect & python3: for scripts
+- python3: for parsing and drawing
+    - requirements: matplotlib, pandas, numpy, seaborn

 ## Building TreeSLS OS